elgolemite/Honeypot/Sharepoint/Documents/investigation.md

 ## Incident Summary

+RDP is the only interesting finding, while Sharepoint Web all are just noises, nothing else.

 Repeated RDP login failures were followed by a successful remote login.
 Suspicious scanning and brute-force utilities were later observed on the SharePoint server.